 Sold to the public as non-invasive, non-surgical treatment that can tighten the skin around the eyes, neck, and reduce frown and wrinkle lines, Fibroblast treatment is becoming more and more popular.
 In reality, Plasma pens, or Fibroblast Treatment, works by discharging electrostatic energy onto the skin (mostly to face, chin and eye areas), in order to tighten skin, and give the recipient a more fresh-faced, youthful look.

 If the procedure is carried out correctly, and it is suitable for the person having the treatment, and the clinic carrying out the fibroblast procedure is appropriately qualified, on most occasions, the end result can be aesthetically pleasing, with no personal injury suffered to the recipient.

 However, this is real life, and, any beauty treatment such as fibroblast treatment that shrinks and shortens the fibres of the skin, in some, unfortunate cases, can go terribly wrong.

-The most common injuries to a patient plasma fibroblast treatment goes wrong include:
+The most common injuries to a patient in a plasma fibroblast gone wrong include:

 The beautician going too deep into the layers of skin

 Contact MG Legal’s team of expert personal injury solicitors to discuss how we can help you on a no win no fee agreement to ensure you have access to the justice you deserve.

-What are the consequences of poor Plasma Fibroblast treatment?
+What are the consequences of fibroblast gone wrong?

 Discharging electrostatic energy onto the facial area is not something that our bodies are designed for, and, like any type of cosmetic treatment, plasma fiboblast treatment can go wrong, with often life-changing effects.